Medical Error Prevention: Patient Safety

 • Five Whys

-• Nonconforming events (NCEs) may be of external or internal origin.
-From the answer choices, choose the NCE of internal origin:
+• NCEs may be of external or internal origin.
+From the answer choices, choose the NCE of internal origin.

 • Sources of Data to Identify Errors and Patient Outcomes